gauthiernielly/Visual-Intelligence-Project/TAD_full_run/README.md

 anchor for VLM reasoning.
 Everything you need to reproduce the run, plus the actual outputs we shipped, is in this folder.

-## What we actually did, end-to-end
+## Full pipeline end-to-end

-In plain language, the pipeline does this:
+The pipeline does this:

 1. **Reads the TSU annotations** (`data_cs_split.json`) and reorganises them into a Cross-Subject train / validation / test split.
 Train uses 10 subjects